AlexHarn/bfrv1_icetray/static-twc/resources/docs/index.rst

 Upper plot is delta-t distribution before the cleaning while the bottom plot is after cleaning.

 Two example scripts in `resources/examples` further illustrates the usage.
+They also show if the STWC works with your I3 files.